-Sweet Potato Hash Egg Cups – we’re taking baked eggs to the next level and adding a sweet potato/cheddar cheese base for the most delicious, satisfying savory breakfast you’ll eat this year!
+Sweet Potato Hash Egg Cups – we’re taking baked eggs to the next level by adding a sweet potato/cheddar cheese base for the most delicious, satisfying, savory breakfast you’ll eat this year!

 These egg cups, though!
-Lin and I shot this recipe back in November because we got so excited about a new FFF partnership with the NC Sweet Potato Commission and it’s just gotten pushed and shoved by other recipes.
+Lin and I shot this recipe back in November because we got so excited about a new FFF partnership with the NC Sweet Potato Commission and it’s just getting pushed and shoved by other recipes.
 HOW RUDE.
 AmIRight?
-We’ve made these about 5 times since then and they get better every time 😀 Sweet potatoes + eggs + cheese…YES!
+We’ve made these about five times since then and they get better every time 😀 Sweet potatoes + eggs + cheese…YES!

-Over the past few months I’ve been trying to find ways to keep high-protein – low sugar snacks around my kitchen.
+Over the past few months, I’ve been trying to find ways to keep high-protein, low sugar snacks around my kitchen.
 For some reason, I always gravitate towards sweeter, high-protein foods.
 The base of this recipe is made up of grated sweet potato, cheddar cheese, and a little bit of garlic.
 I love the flavor the grated sweet potato gives these egg cups…so good!
 Plus you get a dose of complex carbs, fiber, vitamin a & c, and manganese.
-You crack and egg on top, season with salt and pepper and bake em!
+You crack an egg on top, season with salt and pepper and bake ’em!
 It’s as easy as that.
-Then you’ve got snacks slash breakfast ready for the entire week.
+Then you’ve got snacks/breakfast ready for the entire week.
 Bingo, bango, bongo.

-Oh and my number one tip for these is to SPRAY SPRAY SPRAY your muffin tin.
+Oh, and my number one tip for these is to SPRAY SPRAY SPRAY your muffin tin.
 You could even use a muffin liner if you don’t want to worry about messing up your pan (try these reusable liners to save on paper use)!

 Sweet Potato Hash Egg Cups